devalot/git/content/resetting/soft.md

   * Move `HEAD` back to the specified commit

-  * Keep the staging area at the current commit
+  * Keep the index at the current commit

   * Leave the working directory alone